LordMewtwo73/feEngage-randomizer/README.md

 %% HOW TO USE

-1. This program requires the following mod, download it here:
+1. <No longer applicable as of 0.3.0!>  This program requires the following mod, download it here:

 Dragon + Exclusive Classes for Everyone 2.0.0

 https://gamebanana.com/mods/436900

-2. From that mod, copy the following file and place it into the PUT MODDED FILES HERE directory:
+2. <No longer applicable as of 0.3.0!>  From that mod, copy the following file and place it into the PUT MODDED FILES HERE directory:

 assettable.xml.bundle